Maintenance of Status

 - If you finish earlier than your document indicates, you cannot remain in the U.S. until your document expires.
 You must take action within the grace period.

 Defining Program Completion

-For UNDERGRADUATE STUDENTS and THOSE WITHOUT A THESIS REQUIREMENT, program completion is based on graduation.
+For UNDERGRADUATE STUDENTS and THOSE WITHOUT A THESIS REQUIREMENT, program completion is based on graduation or end of enrollment

 For GRADUATE STUDENTS with a thesis requirement, there is some flexibility in determining your completion of program date.
 It can be one of the following:

-- The end of the semester in which you were last enrolled in a resident instruction course, including summer
+- The end of the semester in which you defend your thesis.

 - Students are required to be enrolled in courses during their last semester -- this includes SUMMER semester.
 If there is no enrollment, students cannot be employed on-campus.

 - Four (4) weeks after your defense date - if you defend between semesters or within a semester, but after the thesis deadline for that semester